advocations/skype/Skype/WebSDK/UseConversationControl.md

         app = api.UIApplicationInstance;
         app.conversationsManager.conversations.added(function (conversation) {

+        //Add these modalities if audio & video are to be enabled when the control
+        //is initally rendered
         var state = {
                participants: ['ssiprodfoo@ssiprodfoo.onmicrosoft.com'],
-               modalities: ['audio','video'] //Add these modalities if audio & video are to be enabled when the control is initally rendered
+               modalities: ['audio','video']
         };

         api.renderConversation('#content', state).then(function (conversation) {